edgedb/edgedb/docs/datamodel/properties.rst

   }

 You can constrain properties with arbitrary :ref:`EdgeQL <ref_edgeql>` expressions returning ``bool``.
-To reference to value of the property, use the special scope keyword ``__subject__``.
+To reference the value of the property, use the special scope keyword ``__subject__``.

 .. code-block:: sdl